erhelito/startup_automatization/README.md

-# Startup automatisation
+# Startup automatization
-Automatisation of my computer's startup
+Automatization of my computer's startup

 ## Note
 It works **_only_** on linux !